SCLW/Circuitry-Based-Sound/readme.md

 However, manufacturing tolerances of all involved parts make it difficult to achieve exact results based on the formula.
 Since the field of application is artistic sound production, circuits should be evaluated by ear.
 But the formula shows that bigger RC values produce lower frequencies and vice versa.

-The frequency is determined through the capacitor C and the resistor R. Therfore, a potentiometer instead of the latter enables pitch control.
-Other ways of controling the frequency may be inserting photoresistors, force-sensitive resistors (FSR) or flex sensors.
+The frequency is determined through the capacitor C and the resistor R. Therefore, a potentiometer instead of the latter enables pitch control.
+Other ways of controlling the frequency may be inserting photoresistors, force-sensitive resistors (FSR) or flex sensors.
 Adding circuit points to alter the sound through interaction allows building customized and versatile instruments.
 The above example is documented in the IC's data sheet.
 It's recommendable to use data sheets for all active components used in projects.

 ## CMOS Experimenter Board

 The motivation behind this project is to offer a set of PCBs to evaluate logic ICs for sound creation and composition in artistic and educational fields.
-With todays availability of PCB manufactureres and affordable prizes for PCBs, there is no need for DIY, which usually includes handling toxic chemical products for etching and developing as well as manual steps like drilling and cutting, which usually ends in very poor designs.
-PCB prototyping and production is now completly based on computer aided electronic design (EDA) while manufacturers offer professional quality at very low costs, even for small board quantities.
+With todays availability of PCB manufacturers and affordable prizes for PCBs, there is no need for DIY, which usually includes handling toxic chemical products for etching and developing as well as manual steps like drilling and cutting, which usually ends in very poor designs.
+PCB prototyping and production is now completely based on computer aided electronic design (EDA) while manufacturers offer professional quality at very low costs, even for small board quantities.
 The experimenter boards can serve as sound modules for interactive music in live performance or installative environments as well as for algorithmic compositions.

 <img src="https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/CD4093_PCB.jpg">